-When land processors are eliminated, the value corresponding to these locations in the model output files is undefined.
-Note that this is a problem for the meshmask file which requires to be defined over the whole domain.
-Therefore, user should not eliminate land processors when creating a meshmask file (i.e. when setting a non-zero value to nn_msh).
+When land processors are eliminated, the value corresponding to these locations in the model output files is undefined. ln_mskland must be activated in order avoid Not a Number values in output files.
+Note that it is better to not eliminate land processors when creating a meshmask file (i.e. when setting a non-zero value to nn_msh).